Coproducts in Categories of q-Matroids: Introduction

+It is well known that the direct sum of classical matroids is a coproduct in both the category with strong maps as morphisms and the category with weak maps as morphisms; see \cite[Ex.~8.6, p.~244]{Wh86} (which refers to \cite{CrRo70}).
+In \cref{S-NoCopr} we will show that --- in contrast to the matroid case --- the category of \qM{}s with strong maps does not admit a coproduct, and the same is true for the category with linear strong maps and the category with weak maps (trivially, the category with linear or non-linear rank-preserving maps does not admit a coproduct).

+The main positive result of this paper concerns the direct sum of \qM{}s presented in \cite{CeJu21}.
+In \cref{S-lw} we prove that the direct sum is a coproduct in the category with linear weak maps.
+The appearance of \cite{CeJu21}, which happened while the first version of this paper was in preparation, is a very fortunate incidence because the main motivation for our approach has in fact been the quest for a direct sum.
+For \qM{}s this is not a straightforward concept; in particular, none of the many ways of defining the direct sum of classical matroids has a well-defined $q$-analogue.
+Furthermore, the negative results mentioned in the previous paragraph suggest that any meaningful notion of direct sum of \qM{}s does not behave well with respect to strong maps, i.e., with respect to flats.

+The fact that the direct sum in \cite{CeJu21} does behave well with respect to linear weak maps may be interpreted as follows.
+For \qM{}s $\cM_i=(E_i,\rho_i),\,i=1,2,$ consider the collection of all \qM{}s with ground space $E_1\oplus E_2$ and whose restriction to~$E_i$ equals~$\cM_i$.
+The coproduct property implies that in this collection the direct sum is the unique \qM{} with the most independent spaces, that is, the unique one with the ``least amount of conditions''.
+This is indeed a property any notion of direct sum should satisfy.
+Therefore, together with the evidence provided in \cite{CeJu21}, our paper contributes to settling on the right notion of direct sum for \qM{}s.
+Further properties of the direct sum have been established in \cite{GLJ23DSCyc}, where, among other things, it has been shown that every \qM{} decomposes into a direct sum of indecomposable \qM{}s in a unique way.

-We close the paper with a brief section about categories of $q$-matroids where the morphisms are the maps between subspace lattices induced by $\cL$-maps.
+Finally, in the short \cref{S-Lclass} we discuss categories of $q$-matroids where the morphisms are the maps between subspace lattices induced by $\cL$-maps.
 It will be shown that this notion of maps between $q$-matroids is too weak to produce meaningful results.

 \textbf{Notation:} Throughout, let $\F=\F_q$ and~$E$ be a finite-dimensional $\F$-vector space.
 We denote by $\cL(E)=(\cL(E),\leq,+,\cap)$ the subspace lattice of~$E$.
 A $k$-space is a subspace of dimension~$k$.
 For a matrix $M\in\F^{a\times b}$ we denote by $\rowsp(M)\in\cL(\F^b)$ and $\colsp(M)\in\cL(\F^a)$ the row space and column space of~$M$, respectively.
 We use the standard notation $[n]$ for the set $\{1,\ldots,n\}$.
 For clarity we use throughout the terminology \emph{classical matroid} for the `non-$q$-version' of matroids, that is, matroids based on subsets of a finite ground set.